HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-conditional-activities.md

 ```
 In this example we assume that patient failing screening would have a `subjectState` of [*ineligible*](https://terminology.hl7.org/7.1.0/en/CodeSystem-research-subject-state.html#research-subject-state-ineligible); if the FHIRPath matches then the Questionnaire to record the primary reason for Screen Failure should be shown.
 If the patient is eligible then the normal study progression would occur (there are better implementations of this using the [dynamic visit plans](dynamic-visit-plans.html), this is purely illustrative).

+##### Example III: Dose Titration with Maximum Ascending Dose

-Dose titration is used to establish the lowest effective dose that provides the patient with an optimal therapeutic effect with minimal side effects (ref).
+Dose titration is used to establish the lowest effective dose that provides the patient with an optimal therapeutic effect with minimal side effects ([C90475](https://evsexplore.semantics.cancer.gov/evsexplore/concept/ncit/C90475)).
 The key principles of dose titration are:

 - establish a baseline measurement relevant to the medication's purpose
 - start medication with the lowest effective dose as recommended in clinical guidelines